matrix-org/matrix-spec-proposals/proposals/2732-olm-fallback-keys.md

 A new response parameter, `device_unused_fallback_key_types`, is added to `/sync`.
-This is an array listing the key algorithms for which the server has an unused fallback key for the user.
+This is an array listing the key algorithms for which the server has an unused fallback key for the device.
 If the client wants the server to have a fallback key for a given key algorithm, but that algorithm is not listed in `device_unused_fallback_key_types`, the client will upload a new key as above.